synapticloop/panl/README.md

 > We _always_ recommend that you use the most recently available release which contains bug fixes and new functionality and is _generally_ backwards compatible.

+Panl uses `major.minor.micro` versioning, the meaning of which:

+ - `major` - the major version will increment when there is a breaking change to the Panl LPSE URL.
+Upon increment of the major version, both the minor and micro version number will be reset to 0 (zero).
+ - `minor` - the micro version will increment when there is additional functionality added to the release.
+Upon increment of the minor version, the micro number will be reset to 0 (zero).
+ - `micro` - the micro version will increment for bug fixes only.

 # Instructions

 ## Download the Panl Server Release